wpf-001/gittest/readme.txt

 Git is a mutable index called stage.
 Git tracks changesa of files.
 My boss still prefers SVN.
-Cresting a new branch is quick.
+Cresting a new branch is quick AND simple.